PROFESSIONAL BODYGUARD ASSOCIATION INFORMATION SITE

 Level 3 First Person on Scene Certificate (RQF)

-The learning outcomes for the new Level 3 Certificate are taken directly from the Faculty of Pre-hospital Care PHEM Skills Framework and continue to be endorsed by the Faculty of Pre-hospital Care of the Royal College of Surgeons Edinburgh.
+The certificate provides a more comprehensive and advanced level of training compared to everyday first aid at work courses, and the learning outcomes are directly taken from the Skills Framework, (PHEM) endorsed by the Faculty of Pre-hospital Emergency Care of the Royal College of Surgeons Edinburgh.

 This qualification is designed for those of us working on the front line where such knowledge and skills are crucial especially in the Private Security Industry in light of the ever-increasing acts of terrorism and criminal behaviour we are expected to deal with.
 The course provides you "the first responder" with a greater level of clinical knowledge and capability to provide immediate emergency care to anyone who needs it especially at the most critical time while waiting for the next echelon of medical care to take over.